Hengle/Nexus-Security.github.io/content/posts/2016-09-09-konado-v106-organic-theme-for_12.md

 Speedtest by Ookla Premium 4.4.30 Lite APK For Android

-Use SpeedtestÂ® by OoklaÂ® for one-click Internet connection and speed and speed test â"â" accurate everywhere thanks to our large global network of servers.
+Use Speedtest® by Ookla® for one-click Internet connection and speed and speed test "" accurate everywhere thanks to our large global network of servers.
 **Characteristics:**
 \* Discover your download, upload and ping
 \* Real-time graphs show the consistency of connections